ichscheine/goAIME/.github/instructions/systemInstruction.instructions.md

 Coding standards, domain knowledge, and preferences that AI should follow.

 - never update the .env file automatically!!!
+- fetch data from the API using the provided API keys, e.g., MongoDB, OpenAI, etc.
+- use MongoDB Atlas for database management, no local MongoDB Compass
 - conda activate goAIME
 - use python instead of python3
-- minimize the file and code changes
+minimize the file and code changes
 - follow my prompts closely, do not change anything else

 - Follow best practices for code organization and structure.